-I’d like to introduce you to Canal and River Tours Ltd in Stratford-upon-Avon.
-What makes this company a little bit special is their commitment to accessible canal and river tours.
+I want to introduce you to Canal and River Tours Ltd in Stratford-upon-Avon.
+What makes this company a little bit special is its commitment to the accessible canal and river tours.

-Last year when we visited Stratford upon Avon I wasn’t planning on taking a river tour, but when a company mentions a wheelchair ramp and access lift on a boat, it deserves investigating.
+Last year when we visited Stratford upon Avon, I wasn’t planning on taking a river tour, but it deserved investigating when a company mentioned a wheelchair ramp and access lift on a boat.

-Rather than taking an incognito tour, I decided to contact the company and explain why we were in Stratford.
-I explained how The Bimblers champions access for all, therefore, a boat tour with this level of access seemed like an opportunity to do that.
+Rather than taking an incognito tour, I contacted the company and explained why we were in Stratford.
+I explained how The Bimblers champions access for all.
+Therefore, a boat tour with this level of access seemed like an opportunity to do that.

-I really love this attitude and commitment to accessibility.
-Obviously, I agreed to take a tour, but as luck would have it, Bridget took a funny turn and we had to leave Stratford-upon-Avon earlier than expected, which meant we never made the tour.
+I love this attitude and commitment to accessibility.
+I agreed to take a tour, but as luck would have it, Bridget took a funny turn, and we had to leave Stratford-upon-Avon earlier than expected, which meant we never made the tour.